 Sweeteners for Weight-Loss Diets

-So many weight-loss diets involve carb and sugar restrictions.
-Reducing sugar intake is also a great way to balance the yeasts and bacteria in your digestive system to improve the health of your microbiome.
+Many weight-loss diets involve carb and sugar restrictions.
+Reducing sugar intake is also a great way to balance the yeasts and bacteria in your digestive system to improve the overall health of your microbiome.

 While it is tempting to replace sugar with sugar alcohols or zero-calorie sweeteners, these will not help in the long run.

-If you have a sweet-tooth and want to try reducing your intake of sugars reach for naturally sweet fruits and vegetables.
-It is far better in the long run to eat a whole strawberry then add stevia to a low calorie baked good.
-Even fruits and vegetables that are high in “sugars” will still contain fiber, vitamins and antioxidants.
+If you have a sweet tooth and want to try reducing your intake of sugar, reach for naturally sweet fruits and vegetables.
+It is far better to eat a whole strawberry then add stevia to a low-calorie baked good.
+Even fruits and vegetables that are high in sugars still contain fiber, vitamins, and antioxidants to feed your gut.